 6.32.1 Applicability to language

 Python’s only subprogram type is the function.
-Even though the import statement does execute the imported module’s top level code (the first time it is imported), the import statement cannot effectively be used as a way to repeatedly execute a series of statements
+Even though the import statement does execute the imported module’s top level code (the first time it is imported), the import statement cannot effectively be used as a way to repeatedly execute a series of statements.

 Python passes arguments by assignment which is similar to passing by pointer or reference.
 Python assigns the passed arguments to the function’s local variables but unlike some other languages, simply having the address of the caller’s argument does not automatically allow the called function to change any of the objects referenced by those arguments – only mutable objects referenced by passed arguments can be changed.
 Python has no concept of aliasing where a function’s variables are mapped to the caller’s variables such that any changes made to the function’s variables are mapped over to the memory location of the caller’s arguments.